naj10000/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+  .map creates a new array, .forEach does not.

 2. What is the difference between a function and a method?

+    A method is a function within a function.

 3. What is closure?
+     A closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+ Window/Global Object Binding: When in the global scope, the value of “this” will be the window/console Object.

+ Implicit Binding: Whenever a preceding dot calls a function, the object before the dot is this.

+ New binding: Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.

+ Explicit binding: Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+    In order to connect the child constructor with its parent.

 ## Project Set up